-Fed Rate Cut Outlook - market uncertainty, volatility, and risk environment tracking.
+Fed Rate Cut Outlook - institutional positioning, allocation, and portfolio rotation.
 The Federal Reserve may have fewer justifications to lower interest rates soon, as Friday’s jobs report pointed to persistent cost-of-living pressures.
 The central bank’s primary concern appears to be an increasingly burdensome inflation environment, challenging expectations for monetary easing.

 Live News